 If the policy lapses because the premium was unpaid, the insurance company will often reinstate the policy once funds are received.
 Expect to pay a fee if this happens.

-What happens when your insurance lapses and you have an accident?
-Much depends on where you live and who was at fault for the collision.
-If you live in a tort state, also known as a fault state, and were not at fault for the accident, you can contact the at-fault driver’s insurance company and file a claim.
+This can depend on where you live and who was at fault for the collision.
+If you live in a fault state and were not at fault for the accident, you can contact the at-fault driver’s insurance company and file a claim.
 If you live in a no-fault state, where the driver’s insurance is responsible for covering their own injuries and any damage to the vehicle, you are not covered if your insurance has lapsed.
 You are also not covered in a fault state if you were the at-fault party.

-If your car insurance lapsed and you reinstated it quickly–the accident happened in between the lapse and reinstatement–resist the temptation to file a false claim by stating the accident occurred after the reinstatement.
+If your car insurance lapsed and you reinstated it quickly, or if the accident happened in between the lapse and reinstatement, don’t file a false claim by stating the accident occurred after the reinstatement.
 Whenever an insurer sees a claim filed right after a reinstatement, it raises a red flag.
 In a worst-case scenario, you could face insurance fraud charges.

-Should the question of fault not be clear, the insurance adjuster determines which driver is culpable.
+If the question of fault isn’t clear, the insurance adjuster will determine which driver is culpable.
 When a driver is insured, their insurance company will fight for them.
 With no insurance, you must fight on your own or obtain a lawyer.

-If unable to pay, you could face a personal injury lawsuit from those affected.
+If you are unable to pay, you could face a personal injury lawsuit from those affected.
 There are all sorts of repercussions, including asset seizure and deductions from your wages to pay the expenses.

-At The General®, we know that car insurance lapses happen for many reasons, often because of circumstances beyond the driver’s control.
+At The General, we know that car insurance lapses happen for many reasons, often because of circumstances beyond the driver’s control.
 If you had a lapse in car insurance and are seeking the most affordable rates, contact us for a free online quote.
-Compare our quote to other insurers, and you should see that The General® offers the best coverage meeting the needs of those with lapsed insurance.
-We can start your new coverage immediately.
-If you need help with an SR-22 filing, we can assist you in obtaining the proper documentation.
+The General offers the best coverage meeting the needs of those with lapsed insurance and can help you start your new coverage immediately.
+Get a quote from The General today to find the best insurance deals for you.